 The Duchess of Cambridge Baking With Mary Berry Is the Christmas Content We Want, Need, and Deserve

 This Christmas, the BBC is giving us exactly the kind of festive cheer we deserve: a Duchess of Cambridge and Mary Berry TV special called A Berry Royal Christmas.
-Both the Duke and Duchess of Cambridge will appear in the one-off episode, which will air on BBC One in December.
+Both the Duke and Duchess of Cambridge will appear in the one-off episode, which will air on BBC One on Dec.
+16.

 It appears A Berry Royal Christmas will have a deeper message than just enjoying delicious baked goods, however, which is hardly surprising given the Duke and Duchess's varied charitable work.
 William joins Berry at The Passage in London — which runs London's largest voluntary resource centre for homeless and vulnerable people, helping up to 200 people per day — and the Duchess speaks at The Brink in Liverpool, which is a nonalcoholic bar that was set up by Action on Addiction and employs people who are overcoming addiction themselves.